-Just like when you are hiring in-house personnel, you can review the CVs and interview in-person or online every offshore developer recommended for your project or dedicated team.
-This helps build trust and lets you evaluate their English and communication skills, among other things.
+Just like when you hire in-house personnel, you can review the CVs and interview in-person or online every offshore developer for your outsourced project or dedicated team.

-When working and communicating with offshore teams, try to treat their members as coworkers: try some occasional chitchat, learn more about them, respect them as professionals, and work every day to improve the relationships within the team, albeit virtual.
+Entrepreneurs working with offshore teams should treat their members as ordinary coworkers.
+It’s reasonable to learn more about each of them and build healthy relationships within the team, albeit virtual.

 At the beginning of each project phase, Onix’s PMs have a virtual kick-off meeting with the whole team.
 The bigger your plans, the more important these kick-offs become.